virtualsecureplatform/TFHEpp/README.md

 TFHEpp is full Scracthed pure C++ Ver. of TFHE.
 TFHEpp is slightly(about 10%) faster than original [TFHE implementation](https://github.com/tfhe/tfhe).
 In addition to that, THFEpp supports Circuit Bootstrapping and [Private Boootstrapping many LUT](https://eprint.iacr.org/2021/729).
 TFHEpp depends on AVX2 because we use SPQLIOS FMA.
 If you want run TFHEpp without AVX2, see spqlios++ branch.
 It include pure C++ implementation of SPQLIOS as header only library, but slow.

+# Supported Compiler

+This code includes utf-8 identifiers like α.
+Therefore, Clang and GCC10 or later are primarily supported compilers.
+GCC9 is not supported.

 # Parameter
-The default parameter is 128 bit security for Homomorphic Gates, 111bit security for Circuit Bootstrapping.
+The default parameter is 128 bit security.
 Please add -DUSE_80BIT_SECURITY=ON to use faster but less secure parameter.

 # Third party libraries
 Codes under thirdparties directory contain third-party libraries, Randen, Cereal, and SPQLIOS.
 See the corresponding directory to check the licenses.